 Rapid Sterility test has a 6 calender day turnaround time with samples set up on the day of arrival.
-Rapid Sterility test has a 8 calendar day turnaround time for metered devices.
 Method suitability has a 10 business day turnaround time.

 3. How much sample is required for the sterility test?

 ARL suggests submission of the full USP <71> required test volume.
 These recommendations are made based on statistical likelihoods of detecting a contaminant in a batch, should one be present.